 - difficulty with opening your mouth

 There are a few different night guards that can be used to treat the above problems.
 Your Dental Health Associates dentist will determine which type of night guard will best treat your symptoms once they have seen you for an evaluation.

 The hard acrylic night guard is the most commonly used appliance to treat TMD.
 It is a custom-fit appliance that fits over your upper or lower teeth at night.
 It has a smooth flat surface that allows your opposing teeth to move smoothly.
 This night guard prevents your teeth from locking together, which in turn reduces the stress and pressure on your teeth and joints.
 Over time this appliance can reduce the tendency to clench and grind your teeth as well.

 A soft night guard is more commonly used to treat most mild bruxism cases.
 The soft night guard is less durable than the hard acrylic night guard, and if you are more of a moderate to heavy grinder you may wear through this appliance very quickly.
 The advantage of the soft night guard is that it is usually a more inexpensive way to help protect your teeth.

 The NTI Appliance is a device that attaches to your upper or lower front teeth.
 It is designed to prevent your back teeth from touching while you sleep.
-It is a less commonly used appliance, but helpful nonetheless if a hard or soft night guard isn't working for you.
+This will help lower muscle activity and release tension in the facial muscles.
 Ask your Dental Health Associates of Madison dentist if the NTI Appliance is right for you.